Retired Not Out, Paul Chappell's Journal

 Outside of the Vernon Arms

-This is one of my favourite pubs in Liverpool, it’s just down the road from the Ship and Mitre.
-Two excellent pubs, a few minute walk between the two.
+The Vernon Arms is one of my favourite pubs in Liverpool, it’s just down the road from the Ship and Mitre.
+Two excellent pubs, a few minutes walk between the two.

 I hadn’t intended to visit this pub today I was due to meet the sister and John in the Ship and Mitre around four.
 I was going to get the bus to Liverpool One, then have a quick look at the Albert Dock, maybe taking a few photos.
 Then back to the Ship and Mitre.
 Unfortunately, the Liverpool One bus station was closed, I had to get off the bus at the Adelphi.
 My foot was hurting a bit, so I came here for a few pints before meeting the sister and John.